adrian154/blog/blogposts/tls.md

 <noscript><b>If you are reading this message, JavaScript is not enabled.
 Unfortunately, this page relies on JS to dynamically generate content which you may not be able to view.</b></noscript>

+TODO: intro

+# Conceptual Overview

+TODO

+# Interactive Example

-You can download the full packet capture of the exchange [here](static/tls-capture.pcapng).
+You can download the full packet capture of the exchange which this page is based on [here](static/tls-capture.pcapng).
 You'll also need the [keylog](static/tls-keylog.txt) to decrypt the capture.
+Alternatively, you can make your own using the [code](https://gist.github.com/adrian154/5dd6a3231d49f3783688b176afd025e7).

 # C → S: Client Hello

-TLS handshakes begin with the Client Hello message, where the client declares to the server its capabilities, e.g. TLS version and supported ciphers.
+TLS handshakes begin with the Client Hello message, where the client declares its capabilities to the server.
+Most importantly, it lists the TLS versions it understands as well as a list of supported ciphers for encryption.

-**Hint**: Click on a section of the packet to see a description of what it does.
+**Guide**: Click on a section of the packet to see a description of its significance.
+Click the hex preview on the left to return to the top.
+Try enabling "show all" if you want to read all the section descriptions.

 <div class="client packet">
 <div class="segment" data-hex="1603010154" data-name="Record Header">

+Messages in a TLS session are exchanged in the form of *records*.
 All records begin with a [header](https://datatracker.ietf.org/doc/html/rfc8446#appendix-B.1) that gives information about the content of the record.

 * `16`: record type (22 for handshake)
 * `03 01`: protocol version (TLS 1.0 for backwards compatibility)